-The Board of Education and the Citizens' Bond Oversight Committee Harmony Union School District Occidental, California
+The Board of Education Harmony Union School District Occidental, California

-We have examined the Harmony Union School District's (the "District") compliance with the performance requirements for the Proposition 39 Measure "C" General Obligation Bond for the fiscal year ended June 30, 2020, under the applicable provisions of Section 1(b)(3)(C) of Article XIIIA of the California Constitution and Proposition 39 as they apply to the Bonds and the net proceeds thereof.
+We have examined the Harmony Union School District's (the "District") compliance with the performance requirements for the Proposition 39 Measure "C" General Obligation Bond for the fiscal year ended June 30, 2023, under the applicable provisions of Section 1(b)(3)(C) of Article XIIIA of the California Constitution and Proposition 39 as they apply to the Bonds and the net proceeds thereof.
 Management is responsible for the District's compliance with those requirements.
 Our responsibility is to express an opinion on the District's compliance based on our examination.